mikeferguson/stm32/projects/etherbotix/README.md

 ## Status

 This is a work in progress.
 Overview:
- * IMU code is identical to eth_bridge, but is untested.
- * Motor control via UDP is untested.
  * Motor current sense is unimplemented (maybe need to sync tim1/8, certainly need to trigger adc2 with the PWM)
  * Digital/Analog IO is not implemented